Skip to main content

 Scrape Rightmove UK Property Listings (2026)

-Thirdwatch's Rightmove Scraper returns UK property listings at $0.002 per record — title, property type, location, price, area, bedrooms, tenure, council tax, agent, posted date.
+Thirdwatch's Rightmove Scraper returns UK property listings — title, property type, location, price, area, bedrooms, tenure, council tax, agent, posted date.
 Built for UK real estate research, rental-yield analysis, UK property-investment intelligence, and UK proptech aggregator products.

 Why scrape Rightmove for UK property research